mapbender/mapbender/UPGRADING.md

 ## next major release (v4.0)

+### Upgrade database
+Important: Execute the following commands in the specified order to upgrade.
+First, make a backup of your database!

+- `bin/console mapbender:database:upgrade`: this replaces doctrine's removed json_array type to json.
+If you are using a DBMS other than SQlite, PostgreSQL and MySQL you need to do that manually.
+- `bin/console mapbender:security:migrate-from-acl`: migrates security definitions from the ACL system to the new permission system
+- `bin/console doctrine:schema:update --complete --force`: updates the rest of the database.
+That needs to be executed last, since it deletes the old ACL tables

 ### Symfony updated to version 5.4 LTS
 - symfony/symfony dependency was unpacked to use individual symfony/* subpackages.
 By default, only the dependencies that the core mapbender requires are included now.
 If you're missing a symfony component,